 There are many words in English grammar that can be quite confusing.
-Sometimes people fail to understand two words and their differences, or sometimes they confuse them to the same.
+Sometimes, people fail to understand two words and their differences, or sometimes, they confuse them with the same.
 Such a case can be seen between the words lots and lot’s.

 Lots or lot’s: which one is correct?

 But the word lot’s does not stand right here.
 Lot with an apostrophe “s” changes the meaning altogether.
-Words with –’s are only present to show some kind of possession, and it relates nothing to the word lot.
+Words with –’s are only present to show some possession, which relates nothing to the word lot.
 Therefore, the correct word to use when showing a large amount is lots and not lot’s.

 Let us look at some examples:

 - She bought lots of apples for her birthday. (correct)

 - She bought lot’s of apples for her birthday. (wrong)

 - I want to eat lots of chocolates today. (correct)

 - I want to eat lot’s of chocolates today. (wrong)

 When trying to show a great number of things, the word lots is the correct answer.
 Lot’s is incorrect, and one should avoid using it.